gavinfielder/pft/README.md

 # Known Issues

+The 2020 update added `*` tests to the required features.
+Tests were added from https://github.com/cclaude42/PFT_2019, but these tests don't include enough combinations with other flags--looking for current 42 students to add such tests.

 Fork mode (`-x`) used in conjunction with `IGNORE_RETURN_VALUE=0` is currently not properly reporting expected return value in results.txt for many tests ([issue #11](https://github.com/gavinfielder/pft/issues/11)).
 This bug does not affect the pass/fail result of a test.
 Running in non-fork mode (`-X`) will show the correct return values.
 The default configuration has been set to `IGNORE_RETURN_VALUE=1`.
 If this issue might affect you, a warning will be printed in results.txt.

 # How it works, in Brief